jordannakamoto/CS425/Assignments/02/REPORT.md

 ## Improvement Iterations

+Apparently the -O3 compiler instruction was supposed to be included in the makefile... so I missed that part.
 I ran a trial of the data source from Final and it took around 43 minutes before I gave up on it - unfortunately I did not have time to complete the entirety of the project using the Final data, but I did analyze my fastest programs on it.

 Running program versions on the smaller Test dataset...